 Smoky, savory and delicious vegan red beans and rice recipe seasoned in delicious cajun spices.
-Filling and satisfying, these vegan red beans will keep you full for hours.
+Filling and satisfying, these New Orleans style red beans will keep you full for hours.
 Perfect food to feed a group of people or to bring to a party.

 I first made these red beans and rice about a year ago and have been tweaking the recipe every time I make it.
 After a year of testing, I finally perfected this recipe.